 - Breast growth in men

 Do some of these symptoms sound familiar?
-It is surprising that many of these symptoms we consider a normal part of menstruation or menopause, such as the fluid retention, acne, or hot flashes, but in reality they are just signs that our hormones are imbalanced.
+What is most surprising is we put up with many of these symptoms, simply putting them down to our impending menstruation.
+However, in reality, they are just signs that our hormones are imbalanced.

 - Brain fog